 Catherine's mother, Constance of Castile was the eldest daughter and heiress of her father King Pedro of Castile, who had no son to succeed him.
 Pedro had been killed by his half brother Henry of Trastamara, illegitimate son of King Alfonso XI of Castile, who then asumed the throne of Castile as King Henry II.
 John of Gaunt assumed the title of King of Castile and León in right of his wife and impaled his arms with those of Castile.
 Henry II of Castile died on 29 May 1379 and was succeeded by his son John I to the Castilian throne.

-John of Gaunt had considered several schemes to launch an invasion of Castile to press his claim to the Castilian throne, but it was until 1386, after he had formed an alliance with John I of Portugal, that he was able to land with an army in the Iberian Peninsula.
+John of Gaunt had considered several schemes to launch an invasion of Castile to press his claim to the Castilian throne, but it was until 1386, after he had allied with John I of Portugal, that he was able to land with an army in the Iberian Peninsula.
 John of Gaunt and Constance set sail from England on 9 July 1386 with a large Anglo-Portuguese fleet and landed at Corunna in northern Spain on 29 July.
-The thirteen year old Catherine accompanied her parents to Spain.
+The thirteen-year-old Catherine accompanied her parents to Spain.

 Gaunt then decided to accept the proposal of King John I of Castile, to bring an end to their conflict through the marriage of Catherine to King John's son, Prince Henry.
 As part of their agreement, Constance, Duchess of Lancaster, should renounce her claim to the throne of Castile and Catherine included in her a dower of the towns of Soria, Almazán, Atienza, Deza, and Molina.
 A final treaty in regards to this proposal was ratified at Bayonne in Gascony on 8 July 1388.